 Dependencies

 Dependencies tell Plenar that one task cannot start until another finishes.
-They are the primary way you express ordering constraints in your plan.
+They are the primary way you express ordering constraints in your plan, and Plenar honors them in every schedule it computes.

 How dependencies work

-When you say “Task B depends on Task A,” Plenar guarantees that B’s scheduled start date is after A’s scheduled end date.
+When you say “Task B depends on Task A,” Plenar guarantees that B’s scheduled start date falls after A’s scheduled end date.

-Dependencies are hard constraints.
-Plenar will never produce a schedule that violates one, regardless of deadlines or priorities.
+Dependencies are always enforced.
+Plenar will never produce a plan that violates one, regardless of target dates or priorities.

 Adding dependencies